sametmax/minibelt/README.rst

     >>> first([], default="What the one thing we say to the God of Death ?")
     'What the one thing we say to the God of Death ?'

+You can decide what "True" means by passing a function with the `key` parameter.

 Sorted Set
 ===================================================================================